danhitchcock/nano_tipper_z/README.md

 If the subreddit is a [friendly subreddit](https://www.reddit.com/r/nano_tipper/comments/astwp6/nano_tipper_status/) (which correlates to [tracked subreddit](https://www.reddit.com/r/nano_tipper/comments/astwp6/nano_tipper_status/)), the bot will repsond with a message.
 If the subreddit is not friendly, a PM will be sent to both the sender and the recipient.

+### NEW!

+    !nanocenter <amount> <project>

+such as

+    !nanocenter 1 unity

+for a list of NanoCenter projects, see the PM commands below.

 # Private Messages

 Nano Tipper also works by PM.
 [Send a message](https://reddit.com/message/compose/?to=nano_tipper&subject=command&message=type_command_here) to /u/nano_tipper for a variety of actions.